themue/workshop-go/history/beginning-and-status/README.md

 ## Quote

-_Go aims to combine the safety and performance of a statically typed compiled language with the expressiveness and convenience of a dynamically typed interpreted language.
+_Go aims to combine the safety and performance of a statically typed compiled language with the expressiveness and convenience of a dynamically typed interpreted language._

-It also aims to be suitable for modern systems – large scale – programming._
+_It also aims to be suitable for modern systems – large scale – programming._

-Rob Pike
+-- Rob Pike

 ## Current status